rdmolony/rdmolony/README.md

 ---

 ## Footnotes

+[^SYNC]: If I'm generating code via conversation with an LLM, I should be able cross-reference that conversation from my code commits, this repo syncs `Claude Code` to `GitHub Issues` to do so

 [^LINKEDIN]: I don't like the default LinkedIn Job Search UI, so I'm building my own one with the help of a Chrome Browser Extension